bmacedo/git-course/README.md

 To commit files in the current changelist, open the **Version Control** tab (Cmd + 9), press the **Commit** button (Cmd + K), give a commit message and press **Commit**.

 **PRO TIP**: Play with the checkboxes and select what is best for you.
-It can save a lot time that your team mates would end up using by writing trivial PR comments.
+It can save a lot time that your teammates would end up using by writing trivial PR comments.

 ![](https://tva1.sinaimg.cn/large/0082zybpgy1gc82c28ijgj30m40moq60.jpg)